 Another option is looking within your organization.
 Assuming you are not taking their time away from more crucial tasks, asking in-house for volunteers can bypass the need to promote your phonebanking event.

-Here are some ways your campaign can start recruiting volunteers:
+Here are some ways your campaign can start recruiting volunteers for your campaign:

 5. Training volunteers and encouraging collaboration